12 FAM 030

 b.
 S/ES-EX budgets and provides funding for ARB expenses.

 c.
-The ARB Staff Officer, as appropriate, coordinates the needs of a Board with the Administrative Support Coordinator in S/ES-EX.
+The ARB staff officer, as appropriate, coordinates the needs of a Board with the Administrative Support Coordinator in S/ES-EX and with the ARB Executive Secretary.

 12 FAM 033 CONVENING, SELECTING, AND TERMINATING A BOARD